Milestone Project - Tic-Tac-Toe

 Here is your deployment checklist 🚀

-1. Run anchor build.
-Your program keypair is now in target/deploy.
+.
 Keep this keypair secret.
-You can reuse it on all clusters.
+You can reuse it on all clusters. - Run

-2. Run anchor keys list to display the keypair's public key and copy it into your declare_id! macro at the top of lib.rs.
+to display the keypair's public key and copy it into yourdeclare_id!

-3. Run anchor build again.
-This step is necessary to include the new program id in the binary.
+again.
+This step is necessary to include the new program id in the binary. - Change the

 There is more to deployments than this e.g. understanding how the BPFLoader works, how to manage keys, how to upgrade your programs and more.
 Keep reading to learn more!